amberschaack/agenda/README.md

 ## Acknowledgement

 Thanks to Emerging Digital Academy who equipped and helped me to make this application a reality.
-It will be something that I implement in my small business and I hope to keep developing to make a customer-facing application as well.
+It will be something that I can implement in my social life and I hope to keep developing to grow this application and create even more.
 Also, a huge thanks to my cohort mates, we all leaned on each other and helped each other through these projects and I'm grateful to have gone through this process with you.

 ## Support
 If you have suggestions or issues, please email me at aschaack9@gmail.com